matthiasn/clojure-system-book/manuscript/Client-UI-Tweets.md

    [:img {:src (str "/images/" icon)}]])
 ~~~

 This renders a link to Twitter for the specified intent (e.g. retweet) with the correct icon and for the specified tweet.
-When clicking on this link, you can for example retweet a tweet.
+When clicking on this link, you can, for example, retweet a tweet.
 Here's how ````twitter-intent```` is used:

 ~~~
 (defn twitter-intents